ViktorBash/ViktorBash/README.md

 # Viktor Basharkevich

 ## About Me
-- 🖥️ I love to program, whether it be frontend web dev, backend web dev, machine learning, data analysis, or other stuff
+- 🖥️ I focus on frontend/backend web development, machine learning and other stuff
 - 💻 Here is my [portfolio website][website], showcasing my projects and resume
-- 📚 I am a senior in high school in the NJ/NYC metro area, I will be attending Columbia as a CS major in the fall
+- 📚 I am a senior in high school in the NJ/NYC metro area, and will be attending Columbia as a CS major in the fall
-- 🌱 Goals: Learn More Tech, Make More Projects
+- 🌱 Goals: Learn More Tech, Build More Projects

 ## Tech I Use:
 <p>